1. Home

 D0: Prepare and plan for the 8D process

-At the beginning of a process improvement assessment initial information is collected to estimate the required personnel and time for the project.
-It may be helpful to use problem assessment templates such as Fishbone or Pareto Diagrams to map the issues and questions to consider for problems identified by proficiency testing results or control failures.
+At the beginning of the process improvement assessment, information is collected to estimate the required personnel and time for the project.
+It may be helpful to use problem assessment templates such as Fishbone or Pareto Diagrams to map the issues and questions to consider for problems identified by PT results or control failures.

-At this step, and in step D3, careful consideration must be given to minimizing effect on patients due to the possible source(s) of error.
-If it initially appears that the problematic output from the lab could have significant negative effect on patients, then a decision about an interim containment plan (step D3) must be done in a timely manner and the project timeline must reflect this urgency.
+At this step, as in step D3, careful consideration must be given to minimizing any effect on patients due to the possible source(s) of error.
+If it initially appears that the problematic output from the laboratory could have significant negative effect on patients, then a decision about an interim containment plan (step D3) must be made in a timely manner, and the project timeline must reflect this urgency.

 In some laboratories, the need for an interim containment plan and timeline for implementation of corrective action may be guided by risk ranking and risk prioritization plans that use established patient safety harm categories and safety assessment code matrices.